 Note: The information presented here is an abbreviated version of our formal General Information for Tours to Mexico: Veracruz.
 Its purpose is solely to give readers a sense of what might be involved if they take this tour.
 Although we do our best to make sure that what follows is completely accurate, it should not be used as a replacement for the formal document sent to all tour registrants, whose contents supersedes any information contained here.

-ENTERING MEXICO: Mexico is now requiring a valid passport for entry by U.S. citizens.
+ENTERING MEXICO: Mexico requires a valid passport for entry by US citizens.
 Citizens of other countries may need a visa and should check their nearest Mexican embassy.
-Your passport, as a general rule, should be valid for at least six months after the date the tour ends.
+Your passport should be valid for at least six months after the date the tour ends.
 Tourist cards are required and are obtained upon entry at the border customs.

 HEALTH: No specific inoculations are necessary, although up-to-date tetanus protection is always a good idea.
 Bottled water is now widely available in motels, restaurants and even the simplest stores.
 You can review the latest CDC advisories here.